BrowserBox/BrowserBox/README.md

 Download the repository and self-host on your own machine (at home, or in a VPS, VPC or the public cloud)

+You can run the browser you connect to in headless mode or normal mode.

 ### E.g on Debian

 ```sh